Carter Kieboom Preview, Player Props: Nationals vs. Marlins

-Carter Kieboom -- 1-for-4 in his last game -- will be in action for the Washington Nationals versus the Miami Marlins, with Eury Perez on the mound, on September 1 at 7:05 PM ET.
+The Washington Nationals and Carter Kieboom, who went 1-for-5 with an RBI last time out, take on JT Chargois and the Miami Marlins at Nationals Park, Saturday at 4:05 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Marlins.
+He had a one-hit performance in his previous game (1-for-5) against the Marlins.

 Carter Kieboom Game Info & Props vs. the Marlins